simonlc/Arc-Comic-Reader/docs/unzipper-edge-cases.md

 ## Unsupported

-- Zero indexing of files.
+#### Zero indexing of files

 If a image collection starts at 1 rather than 0, the unzipper should shift the file names to be zero indexed.

+#### Multiple indexes in one name

+A case where a multipage layout or spread will include multiple indexes in the file name.

+Example:

+`comic-name_004_005m.jpg`